 Measuring Expected Inflation with Breakevens

 Bond market-based measures of inflation expectations are known as “breakevens”.
-These breakeven rates provide a snapshot of what investors anticipate inflation will be over a specific timeframe.
+These breakeven rates offer a snapshot of what investors anticipate inflation will be over a specific timeframe.
 To calculate a breakeven rate, we compare the yield of an inflation-protected government bond (such as US TIPS) with a nominal government bond of the same maturity.
 The difference between these two yields represents the breakeven inflation rate, or the rate at which an investor would earn the same return whether they bought an inflation-protected bond or a nominal bond.

 Examples